ignisf/image_compressor_pack/README.md

 ## Note on the security of this gem

-The packaged utilities are pretty niche and I wouldn't use them on images from untrusted parties.
+Some of the packaged utilities are pretty niche, and the popular ones often have security issues.
+I wouldn't use them on images from untrusted parties.
 Do so on your own responsibility.

 The .gem files I produce on trusted systems are signed with the certificate in the `certs` directory.
 There's an OpenPGP signature there, too.
 It can be used